Three Arctic Islands: Spitsbergen, Greenland and Iceland

 - Cruise in a zodiac and hike the tundra

-Prices are shown in US$ per person based on four people sharing a quad cabin, three people sharing a triple cabin and two people sharing a twin cabin.
+Prices are “starting from” rates, shown in US$, per person based on three people sharing a triple and two people sharing a twin cabin.
 Single rates are also available on request for solo use of cabin.
+A limited number of “single willing to share” berths are available at the same price as the per person, twin-share rate.
+Ask us for availability and details.

 Exploring Spitsbergen, the largest of the Norwegian-ruled Svalbard islands, rewards you with abundant wildlife and austere beauty.
 Here you’ll visit spectacular glacier-fronts and steep walled fjords with walrus, polar bears and Spitsbergen reindeer among your possible wildlife sightings.
 Birders will be thrilled to see Arctic terns, skuas, long-tailed ducks, kittiwakes and ivory gulls.